Obren Petrović

-Obren Petrović (born 11 May 1957) is Bosnian Serb politician and former mayor of Doboj.
+Obren Petrović (born 11 May 1957) is a Bosnian Serb politician and former mayor of Doboj.

 Biography

 Petrović finished elementary and high school in Doboj and graduated from the Faculty of Political Sciences Zagreb with M.A. in political science.

 During most of his working life, Petrović worked at the Doboj Police Station and he was head of the Civil Protection Department of the Doboj Municipality until his appointment as Mayor of the Municipality in 2002.

 The National Assembly of the Republic of Srpska adopted in July 2012 the Law on the City of Doboj, which Doboj ceased to be a municipality and acquired the status of the City, thus making Obren Petrović the first Mayor of Doboj.

 He has been elected so far in four electoral cycles - from the local elections held in 2004 and 2008, then he was won the mandates of the Mayor of Municipality, to the elections of 2012 and 2016 when he was elected as Mayor of Doboj.
 In 2018 he was elected in the Parliamentary Assembly of Bosnia and Herzegovina.
 Petrović gave support to Alliance of Independent Social Democrats, but then got kicked out of the Serb Democratic Party.